 The Bagents family has over 30 years of experience in the beef cattle industry.
 Our farm started when Lora Gail, with one bull and a small herd of commercial cows from her family's farm in tow, moved from Pintlala, AL to Luverne, AL and married Mike.
 Over the next 15 years, we bought and used cattle from many different breeds to see which would work the best in our management system.
 We bought a red Fleckvieh Simmental from a sale to use on our growing herd.
 He was gentle, thick, and easy keeping and he passed these traits along to his calves.
 We wanted to make more moderately framed cattle, so we introduced Angus into our herd.
 We found that the combination of Simmental and Angus provided superior heterosis, allowing our calves to perform exceptionally well.
 Simmentals add growth, frame, and milking ability while the Angus provide reduced frame, efficiency, carcass, and maternal traits.
 We transitioned to all black cattle over the past decade in response to market demands and now we have over 90% black hided cattle.

 Black Rock Farm is family owned and operated with Mike and Lora Gail Bagents as owners.
 Both graduated from Auburn, Mike with a B.S. in Agronomy & Soils and Lora Gail with a B.S. in Animal Science.
 They have 4 children: Christopher, Michelle, Heather, and Blake.
 Christopher is the sole employee at BRF and has his own herd of commercial cows.
-He and his wife Dusty have 2 children, Noah (4) and Leila (2).
-Michelle and her husband Kyle work at a local hospital and are expecting their first child in March.
+He and his wife Dusty have 2 children, Noah (6) and Leila (3).
+Michelle and her husband Kyle have a son, Luke (1).
+Kyle works at a local hospital as a pharmacist, and Michelle helps out on the farm when she can.
 Heather works as an RN in a cardiovascular intensive care unit and has a small herd of cows included in the Black Rock herd.
-Blake and his wife Brittany have 1 daughter, Emma Hayes (10 months).
-They also have a small group of cows within the Black Rock herd while he attends veterinarian school at Auburn University.
+Blake and his wife Brittany have 1 daughter, Emma Hayes (2).
+They also have a small group of cows within the Black Rock herd and Blake will begin his veterinarian career this summer as he just finished school at Auburn University.
 It is truly a family effort when it comes to breeding decisions, working, weaning, and record keeping with everyone pitching in to help.
 We truly enjoy being a part of the cattle industry, through which we get to spend time with so many friends and family.
 Our farm is located on Highway 10 just a few miles outside of Luverne, Alabama, which is one hour south of Montgomery.
 We are passionate about our cattle and we welcome all inquiries.

 Take a look.